cu-numpde/fall22-community-Mateus-A-R-Braga/proposal.md

 The key features of the software include:
 * Capability to solve general hyperbolic partial differential equations (PDEs)
-    * Riemann solvers for many common applications are bundled with the software (A Riemann solver needs to be provided to deal with discontinuities, shocks, at the faces between cells)
+    * Riemann solvers for many common applications are bundled with the software
+    * A Riemann solver needs to be provided to deal with discontinuities (shocks) at the faces between cells
 * AMRClaw and GeoClaw includes adaptive mesh refinement (AMR)
 * PyClaw allows for parallelism scalable to the tens of thousands of cores